As an Amazon Associate we earn from qualifying purchases.

 To create a simple jam from your strawberries, you will need a saucepan.
 Non stick is essential here, as you will be turning the strawberries into a thick syrupy jam.
 With non-stick cookware, always use a wooden spoon.

-Our recipe is on the thicker side of milkshakes, and you can always up or downplay the liquid to match your tastes.
+My recipe is on the thicker side of milkshakes, and you can always up or downplay the liquid to match your tastes.
 It’s important to note that depending on how thick you like your milkshakes, you will need a stronger and more powerful blender.

 I’ll be using a Vitamix blender because there are definitely times I like my milkshakes more like Dairy Queen Blizzards and my smoothies as thick as sorbets.

 You don’t need a fancy blender to make a great milkshake.
 You may have noticed when you are in a diner, they don’t even use a blender.
 They actually use a drink mixer.
-While that’s an even more specialized appliance than a blender, what we can take note of is what a drink mixer is.
+While that’s an even more specialized appliance than a blender, what I can take note of is what a drink mixer is.
 A drink mixer is basically just a big motorized spoon!

 So, let’s just replace the fancy equipment for a standard spoon (I know you have one of these in your kitchen) and some good ol’ fashion elbow grease.
 When I was growing up, this manual method of making milkshakes was my goto.